mbrdar/ngx-focus/projects/ngx-focus/README.md

 ngx-focus contains a angular directive.
-Directive can be applied to input field in order for that field to be in focus.
+Directive can be applied to a DOM element in order to focus it conditionally.
 Very useful when you are using field in combination with *ngIf.